 Sights and Attractions

 The temple’s main hall, or Daiden, is an impressive structure that houses a statue of Amida Buddha, the principal figure of the Jodo sect of Buddhism.
-You can also see the Sentai Kosodate Jizo, a garden of 1,000 statues of Jizo, a bodhisattva who is believed to protect children and travelers.
+You can also see the Sentai Kosodate Jizo, a garden of 1,000 statues of Jizo, a bodhisattva that is believed to protect children and travelers.

 The Sangedatsumon Gate is another notable landmark of Zojoji Temple.
 This gate is one of the few remaining structures that survived the bombing of Tokyo during World War II.
 The gate is a National Treasure of Japan and is considered one of the finest examples of traditional Japanese architecture.